Have You Done Your Water Drill Lately?

 - Unoccupied spaces are even more at risk during water events, so it’s important to include them in your planning.

-- When post-event inspections aren’t thorough, water infiltration can be missed and can lead to mold and higher repair costs.
+- When post-event inspections aren’t thorough, water infiltration can be missed and can lead to mold and mold inspection would be needed.

 When thinking about communicating your business continuity plan, consider this:

 - Do you have a floor plan and building survey on hand?